Free

 A weekend of family-friendly activities in a Victorian-era railway station.

-To celebrate Heritage Open Days, Railway 200 and Bradford 2025 City of Culture, Rail Story will be offering a number of activities across the weekend of 13-14 September 2025, courtesy of the Vintage Carriages Trust.
+To celebrate Heritage Open Days, Railway 200 and Bradford 2025 City of Culture, Rail Story offered a number of activities across the weekend of 13-14 September 2025, courtesy of the Vintage Carriages Trust.

-On both days, entry to the Carriage Works and Engine Shed museums will be free and there will be special tours of the workshops throughout the day.
+On both days, entry to the Carriage Works and Engine Shed museums was free and there were special tours of the workshops throughout the day.

 Saturday 13 September:

-• ‘Bahamas: The Story of a Locomotive’, a special one-long talk by Pete Skellon at 14:35 in the Learning Coach
+• ‘Bahamas: The Story of a Locomotive’, a special one-hour long talk by Pete Skellon in the Learning Coach

-• Learning Coach exhibition open, including screenings of a new short film by Scott Coulthard Video
+• Learning Coach exhibition, including screenings of a short film by Scott Coulthard Video

 Sunday 14 Septmeber: